mogador26/architecture-decisions-record/docs/decisions/adr-template.md

 ---
 # These are optional metadata elements.
 Feel free to remove any of them.
 status: "{proposed | rejected | accepted | deprecated | … | superseded by ADR-0123"
+date: 2025-03-30
-date: {2025-03-30 when the decision was last updated}
+# when the decision was last updated
 decision-makers: {list everyone involved in the decision}
 consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
 informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}